NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson02_count_normalization.md

 <img src="../img/deseq_workflow_normalization_2018.png" width="400"/>

-The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
+The counts of mapped reads for each gene is proportional to the expression of RNA, which is of primary interest to us, but also includes many other factors which are not interesting and not biologically meaningful.
 Normalization is the process of scaling raw count values to account for the "uninteresting" factors.
 In this way the expression levels are more comparable between and/or within samples.

 The main factors often considered during normalization are:

--   **Sequencing depth:** Accounting for sequencing depth is necessary for comparison of gene expression between samples.
+-   **Sequencing depth:** The amount of reads we get in a FASTQ file is related to the amount of cDNA in the library.
+Due to the small concentrations involved and slight errors in pipetting accuracy, it is difficult to get *exactly* the same amount of cDNA in each library for sequencing.
+We need to control for this when comparing between samples.
 In the example below, each gene appears to have doubled in expression in *Sample A* relative to *Sample B*, however this is a consequence of *Sample A* having double the sequencing depth.

     <img src="../img/normalization_methods_depth.png" width="400"/>

     > ***NOTE:** In the figure above, each pink and green rectangle represents a read aligned to a gene.
 Reads connected by dashed lines connect a read spanning an intron.*

 -   **Gene length:** Accounting for gene length is necessary for comparing expression between different genes within the same sample.
-In the example, *Gene X* and *Gene Y* have similar levels of expression, but the number of reads mapped to *Gene X* would be many more than the number mapped to *Gene Y* because *Gene X* is longer.
+In the example, *Gene X* and *Gene Y* have similar levels of expression (i.e., the same number of transcript are expressed), but the number of reads mapped to *Gene X* would be many more than the number mapped to *Gene Y* simply because *Gene X* is longer.

     <img src="../img/normalization_methods_length.png" width="200"/>

 -   **RNA composition:** A few highly differentially expressed genes between samples, differences in the number of genes expressed between samples, or presence of contamination can skew some types of normalization methods.
 Accounting for RNA composition is recommended for accurate comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)].

-    In the example, if we were to divide each sample by the total number of counts to normalize, the counts would be greatly skewed by the DE gene, which takes up most of the counts for *Sample A*, but not *Sample B*.
+    In the example, if we were to divide each sample by the total number of counts to normalize, the counts would be greatly skewed by the *Gene DE*, which takes up most of the counts for *Sample A* -- but not *Sample B*.
 Most other genes for *Sample A* would be divided by the larger number of total counts and appear to be less expressed than those same genes in *Sample B*.

     <img src="../img/normalization_methods_composition.png" width="400"/>